 Make the peppermint frosting

 - In a stand mixer, combine butter and shortening until smooth.

 - Mix in powdered sugar, one cup at a time.

-- Gently pour in the heavy cream and 2 tsp peppermint extract and blend until smooth.
+- Gently pour in the heavy cream and 2 teaspoon peppermint extract and blend until smooth.